 Newnan Divorce Attorney Provides Aggressive Representation

-If you have decided to dissolve your marriage, an experienced divorce attorney can make all the difference in the terms of your settlement or court order.
-At the Law Office of S. Mark Mitchell, LLC, I understand the emotional stress of divorce and work to give you peace of mind.
-By providing close, personal attention, I learn all about your circumstances so that I can advocate aggressively for you.
-By identifying your goals for life after divorce, I can also suggest the most appropriate strategies for moving forward.
-As my client, you can be confident that you’ll not only get through this turmoil, but you’re going to emerge in a secure position to take charge of your future.
+If you have decided to dissolve your marriage, an experienced divorce attorney can make all the difference.
+At the Law Office of S. Mark Mitchell, LLC in Newnan, Georgia, I understand the emotional stress of divorce and work to give you peace of mind.
+By providing close, personal attention, I learn all about your circumstances so that I can advocate aggressively for you and suggest the most appropriate strategies for moving forward after your marriage is dissolved.
+You can be confident that you’ll not only get through the turmoil of divorce but also emerge in a secure position to take charge of your future.

-- Child custody and visitation — Georgia law treats parents equally and awards child custody on the basis of what the court decides is in “the best interests of the child.”
-Legal custody refers to decision-making authority, and physical custody entails the obligations associated with providing a home for the child.
-A court may award either type of custody jointly or solely.
+- Child custody and visitation — Georgia law attempts to treat parents equally, calling for awards of child custody to be based on what the court finds is in the best interests of the children.
+Custody includes decision-making authority as well as providing a home for the child.
+The parent without primary custody is entitled to reasonable visitation.

-- Child support — Georgia state guidelines determine basic child support based on parental income and the number of children.
+- Child support — Georgia state guidelines determine child support based on parental income and the number of children of the couple.
 However, courts have discretion to depart from the guidelines under certain circumstances.
-Having an experienced attorney who understands these deviations and they ways in which they apply to your particular circumstances can make a tremendous difference in the amount of child support you receive, or are required to pay.
+Addressing these circumstances requires assembling evidence and making pointed arguments.

-- Alimony — Spousal support in Georgia is gender-neutral and entirely dependent on the parties’ financial circumstances.
-Permanent alimony, which is becoming increasingly rare, is generally reserved for long-term marriages and situations in which a spouse cannot become self-supporting.
+- Alimony — Spousal support, as alimony is called in Georgia, is gender-neutral and entirely dependent on the parties’ financial circumstances.
 A court can order alimony to repay a spouse for sacrifices made during the marriage or to temporarily support a dependent spouse who must eventually become self-supporting.